rcamino/honeypot-detection/README.md

 ## Pre-requisites

-The project was developed using python 3.6.8 with the following packages:
+The crawler and feature extractor was developed using python 3.6.8 with the following packages:

 - numpy==1.17.4
 - requests==2.22.0
 - SQLAlchemy==1.3.11

+For the machine learning experiments add the following packages:

+- jupyter==1.0.0
+- matplotlib==3.1.2
+- pandas==0.25.3
+- scikit-learn==0.21.3
+- xgboost==0.90

-Installation with pip:
+To install al the packages with pip:

 ```bash
 pip install -r requirements.txt